What Parents Should Know About Safe Swaddling

 Some of the SIDS data — with studies culled from Australia, England and the United States — cites decades-old research conducted long before national campaigns were launched to promote putting babies to sleep on their backs.

-“At least three of the studies were taken before 1996, when we routinely recommended putting infants on their backs,” says Kileny, who wasn’t involved in the Pediatrics review.
+“At least three of the studies were taken before 1996, when we routinely recommended putting infants on their backs,” said Kileny, who wasn’t involved in the Pediatrics review.
 “And we don’t know what other variables were involved in these kids’ sleep environments.”

 Research cited in the analysis, she adds, didn’t account for risk factors such as whether one or both parents smoked, or if any stuffed animals or bumpers were placed in the crib.
 For safety, infants should have nothing, other than a properly swaddled blanket, in their beds.
 The analysis also did not address whether adults or other family members were sharing the bed with the infant.